 It doesn’t end there

 Of course, imposter syndrome, depression, and anxiety are just some of the mental health challenges facing us in the workplace.
 There are a number of other ways you, your friends, or colleagues might be suffering at work – the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) lists over 150 potential diagnoses for those suffering from mental ill-health.
 Many of these illnesses are complex and co-morbid, and while the stigma around anxiety and depression is improving, more complex problems are still poorly understood and heavily stigmatised.

 Whatever you’re struggling with – let us say it again, you are not alone.
 The UK Office of National Statistics estimates that 1 in 6 workers is dealing with a mental health problem such as anxiety, depression, or stress, the Centers for Disease Control estimate 70% of US adults struggle with mental illness, and the World Health Organization (WHO) reports that 1 in 13 globally suffers from anxiety.
 Long hours, isolation, and stress in tech make all of these struggles especially pervasive in tech companies.

 The good news is, that not only are we’re getting better at talking about mental health, we’re getting better at listening too.

-The launch of Public Health England’s (PHE) new mental health campaign “Every Mind Matters” in October 2019, and the release of its new advert, caused the NHS mental health website to crash as people flooded to the site to see the short film, narrated by Royals Harry, Meghan, William and Kate.
-The initiative itself has been launched to support people in feeling more confident about taking action in relation to mental health.
+In 2019, the launch of Public Health England’s (PHE) mental health campaign “Every Mind Matters”, and the release of its advert, caused the NHS mental health website to crash as people flooded to the site to see the short film, narrated by Royals Harry, Meghan, William and Kate.
+The initiative itself was launched to support people in feeling more confident about taking action in relation to mental health.
 Through it, you can access a range of useful information and resources.

 Here are some additional ways to look after your mental health: